Corrosion of Conformity: Animosity lineup reunion, Corrosion of Conformity and IX (2010–2014)

 On May 12, 2010, Blabbermouth.net reported that the Animosity lineup of Corrosion of Conformity was reuniting and working on a new album.
-They are planning some early-August shows lined up for the West Coast, although they have not yet been officially announced.
+They were planning some early-August shows lined up for the West Coast, although they had not yet been officially announced.

-The band is still open to recording again as a four-piece with Pepper when the time is right, according to a message on the official COC website on May 15, 2010.
-Pepper currently, has not officially left the band.
+The band was still open to recording again as a four-piece with Pepper when the time was right, according to a message on the official COC website on May 15, 2010.
+Pepper however, had not officially left the band.

-Pepper joined his band mates on stage on June 17, 2011, at the Hellfest (Clisson, France) to play "Vote with a Bullet" as well as on June 19, 2011, in Bilbao, Spain, where they additionally performed together on "Señor Limpio".
+Pepper joined his bandmates on stage on June 17, 2011, at the Hellfest (Clisson, France) to play "Vote with a Bullet" as well as on June 19, 2011, in Bilbao, Spain, where they additionally performed together on "Señor Limpio".
 Pepper stated that he looks forward to working on some Deliverance type material in the near future with the band.
 The band released their eighth studio album, titled Corrosion of Conformity, on February 28, 2012, via Candlelight Records.

 In September 2012, Corrosion of Conformity posted three pictures from the studio on Facebook, stating that they were working on a five-song EP called Megalodon with Mike Schaefer and John Custer.
 The entire EP was released for digital download via Scion A/V on November 14, 2012.

 By January 2013, Corrosion of Conformity had begun writing new material for their ninth studio album, IX, which was released on July 1, 2014.

-Reunion with Pepper Keenan, No Cross No Crown and Mullin's death (2014–present)
+Reunion with Pepper Keenan and No Cross No Crown (2014–2019)

 In a September 2014 interview with Heavy Blog Is Heavy, drummer Reed Mullin confirmed that Corrosion of Conformity would reunite with guitarist/vocalist Pepper Keenan in 2015 to record a new album, followed by a tour.
 They planned to begin work on their new album in January 2015.

 On January 14, 2015, Corrosion of Conformity announced a six-date UK tour, which took place in March and was their first tour with the Deliverance lineup in 14 years as well their first one with Keenan in nine years.
 Corrosion of Conformity performed their first show with the re-united Deliverance era lineup of Pepper Keenan, Woody Weatherman, Mike Dean, and Reed Mullin on March 7, 2015, in Manchester, England.
 Their first US tour with the reunited lineup, supporting Clutch, was announced on July 28, 2015.

-On June 6, 2016, Corrosion of Conformity announced the letting go of drummer Reed Mullin after a prolonged battle with alcohol addiction, resulting in a seizure before their concert in Edmonton, Canada on the Lamb of God / Clutch Tour.
+On June 6, 2016, Corrosion of Conformity announced the letting go of drummer Reed Mullin after a prolonged battle with alcohol addiction, resulting in a seizure before their concert in Edmonton, Canada on the Lamb of God and Clutch tour.
 Mullin returned to the drum stool on the tour on June 8.

 On November 10, 2017, the band announced that their tenth studio album, No Cross No Crown, would be released on January 12, 2018.
 The album's lead single "Cast the First Stone" was premiered on the same day.